jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 # Rationale

-There are plenty of people that talk about CMake, but when I was learning how to use it I struggled to find a *free*, cohesive source on building projects with CMake.
+There are plenty of people that talk about CMake, but when I was learning how to use it I struggled to find a cohesive *free* source on building projects with CMake.
 This post is my attempt to create some helpful information on getting started with CMake, and some clean ways I have discovered to use it.